-The purpose of this exercise is to have students think about the future and its implications for business.
+The purpose of this exercise it to have the students reflect on the future and its implications for business.
 This can be done individually or in teams as the instructor deems appropriate.
-Teams are assumed since individual assignments will be time consuming.
+Teams are assumed since individual assignment will be time consuming.

-A nice way to start this discussion is for the instructor to trace out the brief history of a product or service that students find familiar, such as cell phones or portable music players.
-Think back ten years and discuss how rapid the change was.
-You might also discuss the competitive environment: which firms succeeded which did not.
+A nice way to start this discussion is for the instructor to trace out the brief history of a product or service that students find familiar; such as cell phones or portable music players.
+Think back 10 years and discuss how rapidly things change.
+You might also discuss the competitive environment; which firms succeeded and which did not.
 The world for this product today is very different than just a few short years ago.
 Now what does the future hold?